DayronTorresYegua/DiscordBot/README.md

 - Then you have to go to a discord server where you have administrator permissions.

-- To install the discord bot you will need the invitation link:
+- To add the discord bot to your servers you will need the invitation link:

 ```
 https://discord.com/oauth2/authorize?client_id=1332374346294886470&permissions=0&integration_type=0&scope=bot